-This Oreo Cake is a stunning dessert with layers of oreo cookies and strawberries in a creamy cheesecake filling — perfect for a party.
-The best part?
-Anyone can make it with a few simple ingredients and a mixing bowl with no baking required.
+This No Bake Oreo Cake is a stunning dessert with layers of oreo cookies, fresh strawberries and creamy cheesecake.
+It’s easy to make with a few simple ingredients.
+Perfect for a party!

 With more than 10 million views on Facebook, this cookies and cream cake is taking on a life of its own!
 It’s one of our most popular oreo cake recipes, and tastes as good as it looks!

 This recipe is a variation on the traditional zebra cake made with chocolate wafers and whipped cream.
 We swapped oreos for chocolate wafers and made it into a dome shape instead of a log.
 And what you get is a serious showstopper!